RomanSolomatin/PluginWardenTest/README.md

 Both of which you'll get from the marketplace team when talking with them about getting your plugin on the store.

-NOTE: The Plug-in Warden will not, nor will it ever stop someone from pirating a plug-in, it could help convert users who accidentally violate the per-seat terms of the license though.
+NOTE: The Plug-in Warden will not or can stop someone from pirating a plug-in, it might help convert users who accidentally violate the per-seat terms of the license though.

 ## Supported Platforms